cloudera/hue/docs/admin-manual/manual.md

 Alternatively to building Hue, a [http://gethue.com/getting-started-with-hue-in-2-minutes-with-docker/](Hue Docker image) is available.

-## Troubleshooting the Hue Tarball Installation
+## Troubleshooting the tarball Installation

 .Q: I moved my Hue installation from one directory to another and now Hue no longer functions correctly.